munkhdorj-m/Python-exercise-23-File-Handling-2/README.md

 **Problem:**

-Write a program that reads a text file and prints the number of words in it.
+Write a function that reads a given file and count how many lines it has.

 **Example**

-      Inside sample.txt: "How many words are in here?"
+      Inside file:       "1st line"
+                         "2nd line"
+                         "3rd line"
+                         "4th line"

-      Output: 6
+      Output: 4

 ---